Woutitit/woutitit.github.io/song-creation-routine.md

 So yeah work to that point and preferably you'd want to do this until you have more or less a song structure going on.
 Probably you're chorus is already going to be fleshed out and the other stuff sounds even more shit but you have a structure that you can work in now.

 ## Stage 2: Clean up
-At this point the project is such a mess that I get demotivated to try and work in it.
-So usually what I do now is start cleaning the project file up, I:
+At this point the project is such a mess and you've heard your stuff on loop for a long time so your motivation is probably not the highest.
+This is where cleaning the project is ideal as it still allows you to push forward and progress in the track whilst not having to create actual music.
+And the best thing?
+You can do this while putting on a series (or even other music) on your second monitor.

+Here are the steps I go through when cleaning (don't worry, it looks more work than it is):
 - Make a new version of the project, suffix it "myProject_reorganized"
 - Delete all muted channel instruments
 - Delete all muted patterns, samples and automation clips